ochoalopes/exprengine/README.md

 - Double: Represented by appending an 'D' to the number.
 Example: "6.02D"
 - Decimal: Represented by appending a 'd' to the number.
 Example: "100.0d"
 - Dates: Represented by appending a 't' to the string.
 Example: " '2001-01-01't "
+- String: Represented by single quotes.
+Example: " 'this is a string value' "
+- Variable: Represented by colon.
+Example: " :variable "

 ## Dates